Tyks23/anagrams-back/README.md

 After confirming that you have PostgreSQL installed on the system you will need to follow these steps:
 1) Create a postgre database named 'anagrams'
-2) Change the variables in the .env(example of .env is included with the name .envExample) to reflect the properties of your database
+2) Change the variables in the .env(example of .env is included with the name .env.example) to reflect the properties of your database
 ![.env image](https://i.imgur.com/eca34Tt.png)
 3) Navigate to anagrams-back directory in CLI
 4) Enter command "php artisan migrate:refresh" to generate database